London Memory Walk 2018

 I signed up to JustGiving with an aim of raising £200 for charity, and I bought some trainers.

-I’m a fairly active walker, particularly since I live in London, but I’m not fond of long distance walking.
-So signing up for a 7.5 km walk was going to be a bit of challenge.
+I’m a fairly active walker, particularly since I live in London, but I’m not fond of long-distance walking.
+So signing up for a 7.5 km walk was going to be a bit of a challenge.

 That being said it was really well organised, the day was a scorcher – at 23-degree Celsius in October! – and I managed to get right to the front.

-I was walking alone and I think I was one of very few people doing it alone but that was fine by me.
-I put my earphones in – after the Zumba warm up – and listened to an audiobook about managing money.
+I was walking alone and I think I was one of the very few people doing it alone but that was fine by me.
+I put my earphones in – after the Zumba warm-up – and listened to an audiobook about managing money.
 Multi-tasking millennial me.

 The walk itself started at the Honourable Artillery House near Moorgate, went around St Pauls Cathedral, up the Southbank, across the London bridge, around the Tate Modern and Shakespeare’s Globe and across the millennium bridge back to St Pauls and Moorgate.

 I started the walk at 11:05 am and finished at 12:40 pm.
 Basically walking 4 miles an hour.
 I walk fast.

 The atmosphere of the event was electric and extremely moving.
 It was lovely to see family units gathered together with signs showing their love for loved ones, family members, friends and dearly departed.